Elir-Mahad/jokes/README.md

 1. Since expo and react navigation are being used, a react native [expo app](https://docs.expo.dev/get-started/create-a-new-app/) was chosen.

 2. Since expo has been stated, [expo notifications](https://docs.expo.dev/versions/latest/sdk/notifications/#api) was used for the push notification.

+### Bugs and problems:

+Enviroment issues:

+- The expo go app, does not function well and it is too slow.
+This makes development slow.

+Bugs:

+- There was a problem with how the data gets passed between screens.
+It is documented [here](https://github.com/Elir-Mahad/jokes/issues/7).

+- Currently, if the user clicks on the full joke button that’s in the drawer nav, it produces an error.
+Reason is not clear.

+- When the user clicks the notification and they are redirected to the FullJoke page the expo.dev app disconnects from the mobile.
+The reason is not clear.